What is NCHS?

 Do you have to be a high school student to take classes at NCHS?

 Generally, yes.
-However, eighth graders are permitted to enroll in classes at NCHS with teacher's permission, but they must be mature and ready for the rigor of high school-level classes.
+However, with teacher’s permission, eighth graders are permitted to enroll in many classes at NCHS and seventh graders are allowed to take our Spanish 1 class, but they must be mature and ready for the rigor of high school-level classes.
 Priority for all classes is given to high school students.

 What are the advantages of NCHS?